 An Alaskan cruise is on many person’s lists of dream vacations.
 There are numerous cruise lines in Alaska to choose from.
-We were looking for a trip that took us off the beaten path away from the usual route, and the small ship cruise with UnCruise Adventures did the trick.
+We were looking for a trip that took us off the beaten path places in Alaska away from the usual route, and the small ship cruise with UnCruise Adventures did the trick.

 We had traveled to Alaska in 2011 on a large ship Alaskan Cruise, twice and two land tours where we enjoyed following the well-trodden path of Alaskan ports.
 Stopping in Anchorage, Skagway, Ketchikan and seeing Glacier Bay for our first time to 49th state was a great introduction.
 Today, we will cover the benefits of cruising with a small ship and a detailed breakdown of what’s included in an UnCruise to what you can expect from day-to-day.

 When UnCruise Adventures asked us if we would like to go back to Alaska, we jumped at the chance because we knew we wanted to do something different.We’ve taken small ship cruises to Antarctica, Greenland, and along the Amazon River and loved them.

 When looking at the UnCruise website and itineraries, the experiences looked right up our alley.
 We couldn’t wait to photograph Glacier Bay again from a small ship.

 Benefits of a Small Ship Cruise

 Imagine sailing within Glacier Bay filled with calving glaciers as icebergs float past while you watch from the deck of your ship.
 Now imagine standing on a small ship free from crowds, where the crew knows you by name, and they explain every detail of what you see before your eyes.
 That is UnCruise Adventures